 Condoms are imperfect.
-This is perfectly alright to admit.
+This is perfectly okay to admit.

-What is not alright is ignoring the potential consequences of not using them.
+What is not okay is ignoring the potential consequences of not using them.
 For most people, condoms are the most effective readily available method of STI and pregnancy prevention.
-Whether by malice, selfishness, or ignorance, many prefer to not use them even when they should and furthermore, they discourage their partners from insisting that condoms be used.
+Whether by malice, selfishness, or ignorance, many prefer to not use them, even when they should.
+They also discourage their partners from insisting that condoms be used.